erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ## Introduction

-Avl Tree is avl tree is a fundamental algorithm.
+Avl Tree is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Avl Tree is essential for building performant and scalable applications.